Select Justice

 California’s Wage & Hour Laws

-California has fairly clear directives on wages and working times across the state.
-As of 2021, the hourly minimum wage for workers in California is $13 per hour if the business has 25 or fewer employees and $14 per hour if the company has more than 25 employees.
-Overtime should be paid – at 1.5X the hourly rate – if the employee works over eight hours in a day or over 40 hours per week.
-If overtime exceeds 12 hours in a day, employees should receive twice the hourly rate.
-California employment law also covers areas like meal breaks and rest breaks.
-These will depend on the length of shift on a particular day.
-A 30-minute meal break should be provided to anyone working more than a five-hour shift, although employees can agree to waive this if their shift is six hours long or less.
-There are some exemptions to California’s wage laws.
-Mostly, it is due to work carried out by independent contractors.
-An Uber driver or a freelance website designer, for example, might be considered an independent contractor, and they will not be covered by the legal directives mentioned above.
+California has clear directives on wages and working times across the state.
+As of 2021, the hourly minimum wage for workers in California is $13 per hour if the business has 25 or fewer employees, and $14 per hour if the company has more than 25 employees.
+Overtime must be paid – at 1.5X the hourly rate – if the employee works over eight hours in a day or over 40 hours per week.
+If overtime exceeds 12 hours in one day, employees must receive twice the hourly rate.

 Minimum Wage in California (Years 1916-2023)